Sushant2802/Electric-Vehicle/README.md

 <h1>🚗 Electric Vehicle Market Segmentation Analysis</h1>

 <h2>📌 Project Overview</h2>
-<p>This project focuses on analyzing the Electric Vehicle (EV) market in India using segmentation analysis.
+<p>This project focuses on analyzing the Electric Vehicle (EV) market in United States, specifically from the state of Washington using segmentation analysis.
 The goal is to identify the most promising consumer segments and develop a feasible strategy for an EV startup to enter the market successfully.</p>

 <h2>📊 Problem Statement</h2>
 <p>An EV startup is looking to determine which vehicle/customer segment to target.
 Through data analysis, segmentation techniques, and machine learning models, we aim to:</p>